DrA1ex/JS_ParticleSystem/README.md

 ### Renderer
 Supported render engines:

-##### `сanvas`
+##### `Canvas`
-Use HMTL5 Canvas to render particles.
-In order to reduce the delay, rendering through the ImageBuffer is used.
+Use HTML5 Canvas to render particles.
+In order to reduce delays, rendering through the ImageBuffer is utilized.
-The render performs well on mobile platforms, but loses a lot in performance at high resolutions.
+The rendering performs well on mobile platforms but experiences a significant drop in performance at high resolutions.
-Also, Canvas does not support dynamic particle size, so particles can be difficult to see on screens with a high pixel density.
+Furthermore, canvas renderer does not support dynamic particle size, making particles difficult to discern on screens with high pixel density.

 _Demo links_: